end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 [![MR16 12v 10w LED Driver](/wp-content/uploads/2016/07/MR16-12v-10w-LED-Driver-300x169.jpg "MR16 12v 10w LED Driver")](/wp-content/uploads/2016/07/MR16-12v-10w-LED-Driver.jpg)

 The MR16 Constant Current LED Driver is used to drive the 10w LED.
 It can easily be found on eBay and light stores since the driver is used to power LED lamps which happens to use 10w LEDs.

 The controller is not cheap but looks like the best logical choice.
 On a quadcopter, every grams counts and this driver is very light and it is the smallest form factor circuit that I could find.

 I am not that much concerned about power efficiency of the driver since the project is to be mounted to a quadcopter.
 The small 10w LED is not significant when compared to the 4 brushless motors.

 ### N-Channel Power Mosfet

 [![IRF630N N-Channel 200V, 9.3A, 0.30-Ohm TO-220AB Power Mosfet](/wp-content/uploads/2016/07/IRF630N-N-Channel-200V-9.3A-0.30-Ohm-TO-220AB-Power-Mosfet-300x169.jpg "IRF630N N-Channel 200V, 9.3A, 0.30-Ohm TO-220AB Power Mosfet")](/wp-content/uploads/2016/07/IRF630N-N-Channel-200V-9.3A-0.30-Ohm-TO-220AB-Power-Mosfet.jpg)

 My original design only required a single mosfet and was used as a switch to trigger the MR16 LED driver and a simple NPN Transistor (like the 2N2222A) which was also used as a switch to trigger the piezo buzzer.
 This setup was working fine on the arduino development board which provides 5 volts.
 However, once I connected the board to my 3S LiPo battery, which is 11.1 volts, the gate of the 2N2222A started leaking from collector to emitter without a signal sent to the base (in other words, the switch was always closed).
 The piezo buzzer started ringing without me understanding why.

+{{< pleasenote >}}
   Please note that your wife may get mad at you if you let the piezo buzzer ring for too long.
 Better use higher rated transistor!
+{{< /pleasenote >}}

 I used the IRF630N mosfet for driving both the LED and the piezo buzzer.
 The mosfet is rated for much higher current and voltage (200V, 9.3A) for this scenario but it is relatively cheap and I had plenty of those at home.

 ## Payload

 I didn't take the time to calculate the weight of each component individually.
 Anyway that would not be really helpful since I do not expect anyone to actually try to optimize the circuit by replacing some components by lightweight version.

 The total weight of the package is 37.5 grams.
 This is calculated using a high precision scale and it includes everything that is required for using the controller in the field.
 In other words, it also includes the wrapping foam the BBQ sticks and wires.

 ## Total cost of the project

 This project is really cheap and can be completed with less than 30$.

 Here is the detailed price of each items:

 | Item | Link | Quantity | Total |
 |---|---|---|---|